 Causes of chronic pain can be due to different core conditions.
 Aging can affect bones and joints and even cause neuropathy in some.
-Poor posture, overweight, traumatic injury, a curvature of the spine, rheumatic arthritis, and fibromyalgia are some other underlying causes of chronic pain.
-In some cases, hormonal imbalance is also a possible contributor to chronic pain.
-Health care providers strive to find out curative ways to deal with the different chronic pain symptoms of patients.
-In this article, we will cover how hormonal therapy can be a viable treatment for chronic pain.
+Poor posture, overweight, traumatic injury, a curvature of the spine, rheumatic arthritis, and fibromyalgia are other underlying causes of chronic pain.
+In some cases, hormonal imbalance can also contribute to chronic pain.
+Healthcare providers strive to find curative ways to deal with patients' different chronic pain symptoms.
+This article will cover how hormonal therapy can be a viable treatment for chronic pain.

 Low Testosterone and Chronic Pain

 Testosterone levels generally decrease after the age of 30.
 Even babies and young children can have this problem.
-Low testosterone levels or also called male hypogonadism is a concern where the male reproductive glands are unable to produce enough testosterone (male sex hormone).
+Low testosterone levels also called male hypogonadism, is a concern where the male reproductive glands are unable to produce enough testosterone (male sex hormone).
 The inability to maintain the balance affects the muscle mass, normal levels of red blood cells, and bone density.
-The potential causes for so besides age are an injury, chemotherapy for cancer, hemochromatosis, dysfunction of the pituitary gland, medications, chronic illness, alcohol abuse, and many more.
+The potential causes for so besides age are injury, chemotherapy for cancer, hemochromatosis, pituitary gland dysfunction, medications, chronic illness, alcohol abuse, and many more.

 Hormone Therapy